-for certain private equity opportunities, or (3) other instances where a unique investment strategy exists.
 As private equity does not lend itself to traditional manager searches, LASERS shall seek to perform the same level of due diligence on these opportunities as it would in a typical manager search.
 Because most private equity products have only brief, discrete time periods during which they are raising assets, LASERS will consider an additional investment with an existing manager if the investment philosophy, process, people, performance and fees are materially similar to previous investments.
 LASERS may invest with a new manager only after the appropriate due diligence is performed.

-Traditional manager searches shall be publicly advertised for a predetermined amount of time, and prospective candidates shall be required to submit a proposal based on a predetermined RFP.
-The RFP shall be designed to ensure that managers are fairly and completely evaluated using industry best practices.
 As part of the search process prospective candidates will be required to disclose any campaign contributions made to any LASERS Trustee, staff member or elected official in Louisiana who can influence the selection of an advisor or manager.